ycz0512/DGSL/README.md

 - `<model-file-directory>` specifies the directory of `.pkl` file that contains the trained latent-conditioned policy.
 - `<embedding-file-directory>` specifies the directory of `.pkl` file that contains the trained latent embedding.
 - `--max_path_length` specifies the maximum environment steps in simulation.
 By default it's 15 if you remove the flag.
-- `--save_image` enables saving rendering images to directory `../viz_data`.
+- `--save_image` enables saving rendering images to `../viz_data` directory.
 If you remove the flag, it will only render the environment without saving rendering images.